 Students with a 120-credit bachelor's degree consisting of at least 30 semester credit hours of general education and 30 upper-level credits from an accredited college are eligible to apply to the American College of Acupuncture & Oriental Medicine master's and doctoral degree programs.

 Doctor of Acupuncture & Chinese Medicine/Master of Acupuncture & Oriental Medicine Dual Degree

 Students participate in academic instruction on the theoretical systems of Chinese medicine.
 In this 171-credit dual-degree program, they will learn acupuncture and herbology.
 Academic instruction is also provided in Qi-gong, Tui-Na, biomedical sciences, integrated medicine and clinical medicine.

 Students serve a number of clinical internships and obtain clinical training in the areas they learned academically and in pain management.
 They participate in clinical programs in cooperation with traditional medical facilities in the United States.
 Students also have the opportunity to work abroad in China to observe and treat patients in various Oriental medical specialties.

 Texas Chiropractic College

-Texas Chiropractic College requires that applicants have completed a minimum of 90 semester hours (120 quarter hours) from an accredited college or university.
+Texas Chiropractic College requires that applicants have completed a minimum of 90 semester hours from an accredited college or university.
 The applicant must have maintained a minimum 3.0 grade-point average on prerequisite courses covering biological sciences, inorganic chemistry, organic chemistry and physics.